Skip to main content

 • Tie Stanislaus County Superior Court to first symptoms, follow-up care, and any work or mobility limits.

-• Keep Ceres in the supporting lane: the Stanislaus County page should still own repair estimate, Toxic Exposure, and rideshare pickup pressure.
+• Keep Ceres in a supporting role while repair estimate, Toxic Exposure, and rideshare pickup pressure anchor the Stanislaus County review.

 • Make the handoff practical by matching witness callback and Stanislaus County Superior Court with the city, county, resource, lawyer-fit, or intake path.